suho/it-university-knowledges/doc/sem6.database.md

 ## What is Database?

-A database is a separate application that stores a collection of data.
-Each database has one or more distinct APIs for creating, accessing, managing, searching and replicating the data it holds.
+A database is an organized collection of data.

 Relational database management systems (RDBMS) - is called relational database because all the data is stored into different tables and relations are established using primary keys or other keys known as Foreign Keys.
+DBMS has one or more distinct APIs for creating, accessing, managing, searching and replicating the data it holds.

 ## RDBMS Terminology